 - Silver nitrate is also available as a solution or ointment to be applied topically.

 Foot warts are especially difficult to treat by your NYC podiatry doctor because they lay mostly below the surface, like an iceberg.
 Even when treatments are successful, it’s possible for a wart to return.
-Due to the contagious nature, podiatrist always recommend treatment even if your wart in non-painful.
+Due to the contagious nature, podiatrist always recommends treatment even if your wart is non-painful.
 It is possible for warts to spontaneously resolve without treatment, but often the duration of the lesion can be decreased with intervention by a physician.

 But with the assistance of a good New York foot doctor, you can completely bypass the embarrassment of plantar warts.
 It’s always best to seek the advice of trained medical professionals.
 And Manhattan podiatrists are always willing to help you address any issues with your feet.